FILM70242

 Course Details:

-Module 1 Introduction
+Module 1: Introduction

 Film Set Structure

-Individual goals in relation to Virtual Production
+Individual goals in relation to virtual production

 Past personal and professional leadership experiences

-Module 3 Practical Tools of Collaboration
+Module 2: Practical Tools for Collaboration

-Task & Maintenance Roles
+Task & maintenance roles

-Autonomy and Unity
+Autonomy and unity

-Module 5 Creating the Best Possible Work
+Module 3: Creating the Best Possible Work

-Case study analysis of on set problem solving
+Case study analysis for on-set problem solving

-Managing Stakeholders, feedback
+Managing stakeholders, feedback

 Preparedness, improvisation

-Module 7 Virtual Production Simulation
+Module 4: Virtual Production Simulation

-UE4 Tests with each Group (1,2,3)
+UE4 tests with each group

-One full day (7.5hrs) of Production for each group
+One day of production for each group

-Module 8: Group Debrief
+Module 5: Group Debrief

-Live panel discussion with industry professionals in the virtual production industry.
+Engagement with industry professionals in virtual production

 Sheridan Policies